 Food

 The summer grazing period lasts about four months in southern Finland and one month less in the northern regions.
 Due to this short pasture time, feeding and livestock care are more expensive in Finland than in many other European countries.
 Established livestock and feeding practices also influence the average body size.
-But since these animals have evolved from primitive parents, they are extremely resistant.
+However since these animals have evolved from primitive parents, they are extremely resistant.
 You may also like to read Dexter Cattle.

 Usage